RESEARCH STARTER

 History

-Understanding Puerto Rico's history is key to understanding how it reached the point of financial crisis, why restructuring Puerto Rico's debt is a fraught process, and why the various stakeholders disagree about how to move forward.
+Understanding Puerto Rico's history is key to understanding how it reached the point of financial crisis, why restructuring Puerto Rico's debt was a fraught process, and why the various stakeholders disagreed about how to move forward.
 The steps leading to accumulating debt were multifaceted and complex and had to do with broader economic policy in addition to straightforward borrowing.

 Puerto Rico's commonwealth or territorial status sets it apart from both US states and independent nations.
 Puerto Rico became a territory of the United States after the Spanish–American War of 1898.
 The Foraker Act of 1900 established a civilian government on the island, but it was not until 1901 with the Downes v.
 Bidwell case that the Supreme Court defined Puerto Rico's status, specifying that it was not part of the United States but rather a possession.
 In 1917, the Jones Act granted US citizenship to anyone born in Puerto Rico after the United States took possession of the island, but the act did not include congressional representation or total self-government.
 While Puerto Ricans are US citizens and can serve in the armed forces, they cannot enjoy the full benefits of citizenship unless they relocate to a US state (which many do).
 Further, Puerto Rico's government has limited power to enact laws, and it is the US Congress that has enacted much of the economic policy that has governed the island since the United States took possession.